-Should an employee discover an error in their paycheck greater than \$50, the Employer shall correct the error as soon as possible but no later than three (3) business days after the error was presented.
-If the error is less than \$50, the error will be corrected on the next paycheck.
+Should an employee discover an error in their paycheck that is greater than \$50, the Employer shall correct the error as soon as possible but no later than three (3) business days after the error was presented.
+If the error is less than \$50, it will be corrected in the next paycheck.